lothelanor/actib/README.md

 `python queryPOS.py <my_folder>`

 It produces an output folder with text files listing all exact matches as well as matches in context for each input file in the folder.
 Total number of hits per file and for the entire folder are also calculated.

+## References with full abstracts

+**Faggionato, Hill & Meelen 2022**, 'NLP Pipeline for Annotating (Endangered) Tibetan and Newar Varieties' in *LREC-EURALI Proceedings*
+*In this paper we present our work-in-progress on a fully-implemented pipeline to create deeply-annotated corpora of a number of historical and contemporary Tibetan and Newar varieties.
+Our off-the-shelf tools allow researchers to create corpora with five different layers of annotation, ranging from morphosyntactic to information-structural annotation.
+We build on and optimise existing tools (in line with FAIR principles), as well as develop new ones, and show how they can be adapted to other Tibetan and Newar languages, most notably modern endangered languages that are both extremely low-resourced and under-researched.*

+**Meelen, Roux & Hill 2021**, 'Optimisation of the Largest Annotated Tibetan Corpus Combining Rule-based, Memory-based, and Deep-learning Methods' *ACM Transactions on Asian and Low-Resource Language Information Processing* Volume 20:1, pp 1–11, DOI: https://dl.acm.org/doi/10.1145/3409488
+*This article presents a pipeline that converts collections of Tibetan documents in plain text or XML into a fully segmented and POS-tagged corpus.
+We apply the pipeline to the large extent collection of the Buddhist Digital Resource Center.
+The semi-supervised methods presented here not only result in a new and improved version of the largest annotated Tibetan corpus to date, the integration of rule-based, memory-based, and neural-network methods also serves as a good example of how to overcome challenges of under-researched languages.
+The end-to-end accuracy of our entire automatic pipeline of 91.99% is high enough to make the resulting corpus a useful resource for both linguists and scholars of Tibetan studies.*

+**Meelen & Roux 2020**, 'Meta-dating the PArsed Corpus of Tibetan (PACTib)' *Proceedings of the 19th International Workshop on Treebanks and Linguistic Theories*, pp. 31–42, DOI: https://www.aclweb.org/anthology/2020.tlt-1.3/
+*The PArsed Corpus of Tibetan is new resource that is unique in bringing together a large number of Tibetan texts (>5000) from the 11th century until the present day.
+The texts in this diachronic corpus are provided with metadata containing information on dates and patron-/authorship and linguistic annotation in theform of tokenisation, sentence segmentation, part-of-speech tags and syntactic phrasestructure.
+With over 166 million tokens across 11 centuries and a variety of genres, PACTib opens up a wide range of research opportunities for historical and comparativelinguistics and scholars in Tibetan Studies, which we illustrate with two case studies.*

 ## Available Corpora